DaStanzel/SQL2_Uebungen/README.md

 # SQL Exercise 8

-- Creating the PARTS table ([Parts insert and create tables](https://github.com/DaStanzel/Unterlagen-Datenbanken-CB/blob/main/%C3%9Cbungen/SQLUebung03/parts.sql))
+- Creating the PARTS table (Parts.sql)
 - Display the whole hierarchy of those parts that make up P3 and P9
 - At which hierarchy level is P12 used in P1
 - How many parts to P1 cost more than $20